Please contact the staff to discuss your funding request prior to your proposal submission.

 Applicants can use their own budget form to submit a project budget.
 However, the project budget should include all funding sources and related project expenses.
 The project budget should also include a narrative that 1) describes which line items will be supported by the Foundation, and 2) indicates which funding sources are committed, pending, and/or anticipated.

 Applicants can return at any time.
-If a proposal is declined, Foundation staff will be happy to answer questions regarding the request.
+If a proposal is declined, staff will be happy to answer questions regarding the request.

 The Foundation Center has three funding resources that can be used remotely, as an alternative to visiting one of their regional offices.